-Parcel delivery has come a long way since the days of delivering by horseback.
+Parcel delivery has come a long way since the days of horseback delivery.
 It now consists of a complex network of carriers that include UPS, FedEx, DHL, and more.
-In addition to countless supporting companies that help manage and audit the various details that make up today’s modern shipping industry.
+In addition to countless supporting companies that help manage and audit the various details that makeup today’s modern shipping industry.
 To help explore what you may not know about shipping – both past and present – consider the ten facts below.

 1: UPS started in 1907 when nineteen-year-old James Casey founded what was first called “American Messenger Company.”

-2: The color brown actually has a rich history regarding shipping.
+2: The color brown has a rich history regarding shipping.

-Around the same time UPS had graduated to delivering parcels by truck rather than bike.
+Around the same time, UPS had graduated to delivering parcels by truck rather than bike.
 Casey considered using yellow as their signature truck color.
 However, one of his business partners advised him that brown trucks would not show dirt as easily.
-Hence, brown became UPS’s signature color and still resonates with the shipping industry at large today.
+Hence, brown became UPS’s signature color and still resonates with the shipping industry today.
 A shipping fact that Casey would appreciate now.

 3: The corrugated cardboard box is the most used packaging for e-commerce deliveries.

-In fact, it is the biggest manufactured product in the U.S. waste stream by weight – producing nearly 30 million tons annually.
+It is the most significant manufactured product in the U.S. waste stream by weight – producing nearly 30 million tons annually.

 4: Free shipping (80%) and fast shipping (54%) are top incentives for consumers’ online purchases.